brandonwzhang/compilers/README.md

 * `dce` Dead Code Elimination
 * `cp` Constant Propagation
 * `copy` Copy Propagation
+To compile with no optimizations, pass `-O`.
+To compile with only specified optimizations on, pass `-O<opt>` for each optimization.
+To turn specified optimizations off, pass `-O-no-<opt>` for each optimization.

 To run our test suite, include the flag `--tests`.
 To run in debug mode, include the flag `--debug`.